AlexSzeto/pf2e-drakonis-data/shadow-of-ashes/docs/events.md

 If the PCs are honest Xugan is willing to sell information and trade.

+When asked about why he's willing to help the PCs, he answered:

+> I should have seen past the empty promises that Mak Gorim made the first time, much less the second;
+People like Junka aren't even on that level.
+A musclehead like him don't deserve to lead.
+I am through serving others who never had my interest in mine.
+I'll finish whatever work the rest of the people here deserve, and then I'm done.
+Gone.

 **Armory content:** an assortment of common simple and martial weapons, and a small selection of armor for the troops.
 For magical gear: +1 butchering axe, +1 shortbow